Eduardo Perez (wrestler)

-Eduardo Miguel Perez (born 1948) is a former professional wrestler.
+Eduardo Miguel Perez (1928 – September 7, 1989) was an American professional wrestler.
 Known as a hybrid wrestler, one of the first competitors who combined elements of the Mexican Lucha Libre style with a strong background in the Catch Wrestling mat based style.
 Known by avid fans as a wrestler who was vastly underrated and relatively unknown, primarily due to taking long breaks from the business throughout his career.
 Born in Florida to wealthy Mexican immigrant parents, Perez's short stays in various regional territories never vaulted him to the superstar status that many felt he deserved.

+Professional wrestling career

-Perez wrestled intermittently throughout Texas, Florida, the Midwest, Canada, and California regions from the late 1960s to the mid-1970s.
+Perez wrestled intermittently throughout Texas, Florida, the Midwest, Canada, and California regions from the early-1950ss to the late-1970s.
 He often wrestled under different ring names and personas, the most noted and frequent of which being "Red Ranchero" - a nickname given to him by announcer John Shaybach in reference to his trademark red hair.